Bolliboinapavansai/DocuQuery/README.md

 ## Getting Started

-To get started with Docuquery-AI, you need to:
+To get started with Docuquery-RAG-Bot, you need to:

 1. Set up your environment and install the required packages as described in the Installation section.